sjentsch/lsjDocs/Ch16/Ch16_Bayes_2.rst

 Bayesian hypothesis tests
 -------------------------

-In chapter :doc:`Hypothesis testing <../Ch09/Ch09_HypothesisTesting>`, I described the orthodox approach to hypothesis testing.
+In chapter :doc:`../Ch09/Ch09_HypothesisTesting`, I described the orthodox approach to hypothesis testing.
 It took an entire chapter to describe, because null hypothesis testing is a very elaborate contraption that people find very hard to make sense of.
 In contrast, the Bayesian approach to hypothesis testing is incredibly simple.
 Let’s pick a setting that is closely